aws-samples/stable-diffusion-on-eks/docs/en/implementation-guide/architecture/architecture.md

 #### Dynamic Runtimes

 Dynamic runtimes do not require specifying models in advance.
 SNS delivers all requests without static runtimes to this runtime.
-The runtime loads the model from Amazon EFS and performs model inference based on the model used in the request.
+The runtime loads the model from Amazon S3 and performs model inference based on the model used in the request.

 !!! bug "Note"
     In the current implementation, requests are randomly distributed to one of the replicas of dynamic runtimes.
 This routing strategy may lead to unnecessary model loading, resulting in longer image generation times.